-Welcome to the SeaRates monthly container logistics update.
+Welcome to the SeaRates container logistics update.
 Here you get the latest industry updates together with special insights into the cheapest and most expensive locations to buy and lease containers.

 Shipping companies prepare themselves for turbulent times